 At some point you just have to pick one.

 With commercial photography, once you’ve learned enough to feel confident with the business aspect of it, and your photography and editing skills are advanced enough to produce engaging high quality photos in a variety of different environments, you just have to dive in with both feet.

 Starting small working with small local businesses is the best, (and least intimidating!) way to start.
 You can work on improving your quality over time, experiment with pricing, and get to know how the whole process works without the pressure of an agency art director hovering over your shoulder.
 You also get to grow your client list at a scale that’s manageable with your other business tasks, which is especially important if you are shooting for other kinds of clients.

 There’s no need to jump into big agency jobs until you are ready, and you can work on improving the areas in the questions I asked above until you are ready to work with a big client.
 And when those big jobs do come along, you’ll be so grateful that you can to answer “yes” to every question above!

 Are you ready to dive right into the world of commercial photography?
-Learn everything you need to know in our Big Commercial Photography Bundle.
+Learn everything you need to know in our Business of Commercial Photography Course.
 Save yourself the time, money and stress of having to figure it all out on your own.